vagos/llmpl/README.md

-# LLM Prolog Library
+# pllm

-> Use LLMs from inside Prolog!
+> Use LLMs inside Prolog!

-A minimal SWI-Prolog helper that exposes `llm/2`.
+`pllm` is a minimal SWI-Prolog helper that exposes `llm/2`.
 The predicate posts a prompt to an HTTP LLM endpoint and unifies the model's response text with the second argument.

 ## Configuration